 Field Description and Instructions

 Data Extension Displays the extension number assigned to the MPDM data module when you entered the add data-module command.

-Туре pdm
+Type pdm

 Port Enter the five-(System 75) or six-(G1) character TN754 digital port location that connects to the MPDM, for example, 1A0501.
-Refer to Worksheet D: , section 1, to find the correct port location.
+Refer to Worksheet D: Assign the Data Link for System 75, DEFINITY G1, G3i, G3i-Global, G3s, and G3vs Switches section 1, to find the correct port location.

-Name Enter audix.
+Name Enter AUDIX.
 This field is optional.

-COS Enter the Class of Service for the MPDM data module.
-Refer to Worksheet D: to find the COS.
+cos Enter the Class of Service for the MPDM data module.
+Refer to Worksheet D: Assign the Data Link for System 75, DEFINITY G1, G3i, G3i-Global, G3s, and G3vs Switches to find the COS.

 COR Enter the Class of Restriction for the MPDM data module.
-Refer to Worksheet D: to find the COR.
+Refer to Worksheet D: Assign the Data Link for System 75, DEFINITY G1, G3i, G3i-Global, G3s, and G3vs Switches to find the COR.

 Connected to dte

 Remote Loop-Around Test? n

-^{3.} After you enter the Data Module information, press (ENTER) to save the information and return to the enter command prompt.
+3. After you enter the Data Module information, press (ENTER) to save the information and return to the enter command prompt.